felixzsh/aw-timeblock/README.md

 aw-nextblock start plan.yaml
 ```

-This creates a session file and start its aw watcher process.
+This creates a session.json file.
+The watcher process monitors this file.

 #### 3. Work and Advance